craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The field of Electro anomalies is a 25' radius circle.
 Within this radius, each 5' space has a 1/6 chance of being active for 3d6 minutes.
 While active, a creature that begins their turn with 5' of the space takes 2d6 lightning damage.
 A creature that enters the active space takes 4d6 lightning damage.

 ###### Space
 > A Space anomaly field is often hard to see.
 It is like the bubbles of soap, barely shimmering in the sun.
 It comes in many shapes and sizes, and it often blocks an obvious path.
-Ivan told me once on his trip into the city that a Space field had cut into a portion of the building he was in, removing a whole room and a half.
+Ivan told me once on his trip into [[#The City]] that a Space field had cut into a portion of the building he was in, removing a whole room and a half.

 The Space anomaly is described as a field, but it is a singular entity with an undefined shape and size.
 It is a solid but invisible force shape that simply exists where it is.